Israel-Hamas fight heats up in Gaza City, accelerating exodus of Palestinians to the south

 Israeli forces advancing from the northwest along the Mediterranean coast have been clashing with fighters inside Shati refugee camp, a dense neighborhood adjacent to Gaza City's center, two residents told The Associated Press.
 The past nights have seen heavy bombardment of Shati, which houses Palestinian families who fled from or were driven out of what is now Israel during the 1948 war surrounding its establishment.

-Other troops coming through Gaza City’s Zeitoun district had reached even closer.
+Other troops entered Gaza City’s Zeitoun district.
 One resident living near Shifa Hospital said he saw Israeli troops battling fighters on a street about 600 meters (yards) from the hospital.

 “I’m hearing all kinds of horrible sounds.
 It is terrifying.
 There are intense airstrikes,” he said.
 Both residents spoke on condition of anonymity for fear of reprisals.